thinkst/canary-utils/README.md

 ## Script Descriptions and Usage
 In general, most of these scripts will need to be edited to add your Canary Console URL (in the form of ab1234ef.canary.tools) and your API key, which can be found in the Canary Console settings.

-## Ansible

-### token_multi_dropper.yaml
-**Author:** Thinkst (Gareth)
-**Purpose** This is an Ansible playbook containing a "deploy Canary Tokens" module to create Tokens on your hosts using the URI module.
-**Usage:** Edit line 2 with your desired host group, then edit lines 4,5 and 6 with your Console API details as well as desired flock.
-By default the Tokens will be created with generic names however these can be tweaked by setting the "target_directory" and "token_filename" variables.
-Run with "ansible-playbook token_multi_dropper.yaml"

 ## Bash

 ### alert_management.sh